 (Percussion & Color Guard)

 eNVision Indoor rehearses for 6 months and has over 20 performances a season.
-The group hosts the local competition circuit (NNIA) which gives youth from all over Northern Nevada the chance to perform in a fun and exciting atmosphere while receiving feedback from experienced professionals from around the country. eNVision also participates in many community events to "give back" to our fans and supporters in our own artistic way.
+The group competes locally at the eNVision sponsored NNIA shows while also participating in many community events to "give back" to our fans and supporters in our own artistic way.

-In addition to our community events, we also compete in some of the biggest events on the west coast.
+eNVision also competes in some of the biggest events on the west coast.
 Not to mention, the biggest event in the nation; The Winter Guard International World Championships in Dayton, Ohio.
 This week long event has groups from all over the World in attendance.
 It is the Olympics of this activity!

 Members have the opportunity to receive outstanding instruction from a distinguished staff, tour different parts of the country and meet people from around the world.
 Lessons, such as discipline, perseverance, and collaboration will assist these youth throughout their adolescence and into adulthood.
 They will learn more about themselves through performance while getting the opportunity to grow as people.

 To read the FAQ's, CLICK HERE.
 If you have any questions or would like any assistance, please CONTACT US

 (Click on a name below to learn more about them)